Summerghand and Tudhope land Ayr Gold Cup

 In the keenly contested six-furlong dash, the richest flat race of the year in Scotland, the eight-year-old surged in the final furlong to triumph by a length.

-Last year's winner Bielsa, who was aiming to become the first back-to-back winner of the race, finished down the 24-runner field
+Last year's winner Bielsa, who was aiming to become the first modern-day back-to-back winner of the race, finished down the 24-runner field.

+Commanche Falls had been bidding to add the prestigious race to the Stewards' Cup he won in July but the winner, who was also victorious when the pair met at York last month, was too strong again.

+O'Meara was picking up his second Ayr Gold Cup to add to Louis The Pious' victory in 2014 and he told ITV Racing: "He's been with me a long time and he's an old legend isn't he?